 At least once each calendar year, the routine facility inspection is conducted during a period when a stormwater discharge is occurring.
 A qualified member of the PPT (typically the DEP, a representative from the EPC-CP Storm Water Permitting/Compliance Team or EPC-CP Program Lead) performs the inspection.
-The 2021 MSGP consolidates the different and separate documentation requirements in the Comprehensive Site Inspection Procedures and Routine Facility Inspection Procedures from the 2008 MSGP.
-EPC-CP will perform at least one routine facility inspection per year.
+EPC-CP, along with the DEP, performs at least one routine facility inspection per year at the facility.